afewell/ovathetap/README.md

 # Install TAP
 tanzu package install tap -p tap.tanzu.vmware.com -v $TAP_VERSION --values-file "/${ovathetap_config}/tap-values.yaml" -n tap-install
 ```
-- IF your tap installation fails, it may be because some packages are still reconciling.
+- If your tap installation fails, it may be because some packages are still reconciling.
 - Check on the status of each package install to find the issue:
-  - `kubectel get packageinstalls -n tap-install`
+  - `kubectl get packageinstalls -n tap-install`
 - Do not proceed until the tap install completes reconciling successfully

 ```sh